dimakura/ka.js/README.md

 1. Fork this repository;
 2. Submit pull request;
-3. Check tweeter on your iPhone.
+3. Check twitter on your iPhone.